mosliem/Utilits/README.md

       -  Build With Protocols.

  - Localization Manager
-      - Handles Setting Languages for the app even app language is different from the system one.
+      - Handles Setting Languages for the app even if the selected one is different from the system language.
       - Handles RTL and LTR in UIViews